killergerbah/asbplayer/README.md

 **Leo Gonzalez** (Spanish),
 **Yuri (ganqqwerty)** (Russian)

 If you are a non-English native, and would like to help translate asbplayer, join the [Crowdin project](https://crowdin.com/project/asbplayer).
+If your language isn't there, feel free to create an issue to add it on the [issues page](https://github.com/killergerbah/asbplayer/issues).

 ## Getting Started